 Continue reading…

-(Amsterdam) — I’d never been to Amsterdam before – not that interested in the coffeeshops and sex shops and drunken British lads.
-But after working like a fiend all year, I decided to make a Mileage Run over Thanksgiving, booking two weeks before and doing very little research.
+[AMSTERDAM] — I’d never been to Amsterdam before – was never that interested in the coffeeshops and sex shops and drunken British lads.
+But after working like a fiend all year, I decided to make a Mileage Run over a Thanksgiving, booking two weeks before and doing very little research.
 I jumped on a plane and just decided to wing it, knowing I just needed to get out of the country, fast.
-Icame for five days, but I was kinda done after three.
+I came for five days, but I was kinda done after three.
 It’s a small city.
-November is, I discovered, the absolute rainiest month in the year.
-No big deal, I was expecting that, I like going places when hoards of tourists aren’t there and get a chance to live like a resident.
-Living in New York taught me that.
-While everyone came in
+Best here are the best things I found to do in Amsterdam.
+Cool things to do in Amsterdam November is, I discovered, the absolute rainiest month in the year.
+No big deal, I was expecting that, I like going places when hoards of